 We accept any electronic copy of the aircraft’s original AFM.
 If you are unable to scan the relevant pages, a clear picture of these pages from a digital camera or from your mobile phone camera is an option.
 Just remember to capture the full page including any document reference numbers at the bottom and top, and ensure they are legible.

 Why am I asked to provide aircraft performance specifications?

 If you responded ‘no’ to the question, ‘is the aircraft noise certified?’ then you will need to provide performance specifications for your aircraft.
-These will be used by the Aircraft Noise Assessment team to estimate a noise level and determine whether your aircraft is eligible to be issued a 9A(2)(a) permit.
+These will be used by the Aircraft Noise Assessment team to estimate a noise level and determine whether your aircraft is eligible to be issued a Section 14(3)(a) permit.

 Does Airservices need to confirm my aircraft’s engine emission certification?

 Airservices has been delegated by the Department of Infrastructure, Regional Development and Cities to confirm the engine emission certification status for all aircraft, at the point of an Aircraft Environmental Assessment.